inosion/madato/README.md

 Windows, Mac and Linux

 Converts XLSX and ODS Spreadsheets to
 - JSON
 - YAML
 - Markdown

+Converts JSON, YAML and CSV to Markdown.

 ### TL;DR